Nausea and vomiting in pregnancy affects approximately three quarters of pregnant women in the first trimester.

 The most well known theory for the cause of nausea and vomiting in pregnancy is the dramatic rise in the hormone hCG (human chorionic gonadotropin).
 This rise in hCG is the most dramatic in the first trimester, and then eases off in the second and third trimester.

-If you’re suffering from nausea and vomiting, try these 15 easy tips to help ease your symptoms.
-And if in doubt contact your local naturopathic physician!
+If you’re suffering from nausea and vomiting, try these naturopath approved tips to help ease your symptoms.
+And if in doubt contact your local naturopathic doctor!

 Identify the foods that you can tolerate and focus on those.
 Consume solids and liquids separately (by at least an hour).